Regensburg: Companies

 BMW operates an automobile production plant in Regensburg; the Regensburg BMW plant produces 3 Series, 1 Series and (previously) Z4 vehicles.
 Continental AG, with the headquarters of its car component business, Osram Opto-Semiconductors, SGB-SMIT Group transformers and Siemens as well as Infineon, the former Siemens semiconductor branch, provide a high level of innovation and technical development in Regensburg.
 Other well known international companies, such as AREVA, Schneider Electric and Toshiba, have built plants in or near Regensburg.
 GE Aviation founded a greenfield site to innovate, develop and produce turbine machinery components with a new manufacturing casting technology.
 Amazon.com located its first German customer service centre in Regensburg.
 The hidden champions Maschinenfabrik Reinhausen (MR) and Krones are both headquartered in or close to Regensburg and are among the major employers.

 Aside from the industrial sector, tourism contributes a lot to Regensburg's economical growth, especially since 2006, when the city gained status as UNESCO World Heritage Site.
 The University of Regensburg, the Regensburg University of Applied Sciences and mercantile trade also play major roles in Regensburg's economy.
 Increasingly, biotech companies were founded in Regensburg over the last two decades and have their headquarters and laboratories in the city's "BioPark".
 Another focus is on information technology, with the city running a start-up centre for IT firms.
 One of these former start-ups, CipSoft, now is a known video game company still based in Regensburg.

 OTTI, the Eastern Bavaria Technology Transfer-Institut e.V., is headquartered in Regensburg.

 Tourism

 The city recorded 912,238 overnight hotel stays and 531,943 hotel guests in 2012.
 Tourism figures have nearly doubled within the last 15 years and Regensburg has become one of the most-visited German cities from 100,000 to 500,000 residents.
 In 2014, Regensburg was ranked as a Top-30 travel attraction in Germany by international tourists.

 Infrastructure

 Transport

 Regensburg Hauptbahnhof (central station) is connected to lines to Munich, Nuremberg, Passau, Weiden and Hof and Ingolstadt and Ulm.
 The city lies also on two motorways, the A3 from Cologne and Frankfurt to Vienna, and the A93 from Holledau to Hof.

 The local transport is provided by a bus network run by the RVV (Regensburger Verkehrsverbund).

+The city does not own its airport.
+The nearest airport are: